 S3 – CAN WINDOWS AND PASSIVE HOUSE AMICABLY CO-EXIST? – GLAZING FOR THE FUTURE

 Presenter: Monte Paulsen, RDH Building Science – on Passive House

 Windows of the future: Why Passive House designers need exceptional glazing in extraordinary frames, what high-performance products are on the market now, and how the demand for high-performance windows will transform the glazing business.

 Monte Paulsen, EA, CPHC, Phi Building Certifier, is one of Canada’s most experienced Passive House professionals with nearly a decade of experience in Passive House design.
 Monte leads the Passive House team at RDH Building Science and is a PHI-accredited Building Certifier, Trainer and Consultant.
 He has trained more than 100 CPHC, and consulted to more than 1,000 units of Passive House homes, rowhouses, dormitories, apartment buildings, and high-rise towers.
 Together with colleagues at RDH, he is researching next-generation glazing technologies in order to enable larger windows in buildings being designed to meet Step Four, Net Zero, or Passive House criteria.

 Q: Is the event accessible by Public Transit?

 A: Yes, there are 6 bus stops located within a block of the Rosewood Hotel Georgia.
 Visit translink.ca for schedules and maps.
 The Vancouver City Center SkyTrain Station is also located a few minutes walk from the Hotel’s entrance.

 Q: Is parking available?

 A: No, to be as environmentally friendly as possible we have opted to forgo tickets and use an electronic registration system.
-When you arrive make your way to registration to sign-in and receive your pass.
+When you arrive make your way to registration to sign-in.